Maintaining your wood floor

 – The best way of ensuring the good condition of your floor is

-use an LCD Thermometer / Hygrometer to ensure that temperature and humidity
+to use an LCD Thermometer / Hygrometer to ensure that temperature and humidity

 is maintained within the recommended guidelines.